Jan. 3-7, 2016

 The program is limited to 12 fellows, who will be competitively selected.
 Training, transportation, lodging, materials and most meals will be provided through the fellowship.
 Fluency in new media is preferred but not required.

-To be considered, candidates must submit an online application, a statement, their curriculum vitae or resume and a letter from their dean or department chair indicating their school’s plans to include entrepreneurship in journalism coursework the following academic year.
+To be considered, candidates must submit an online application, a statement, their curriculum vitae or resume and a letter from their dean or department chair indicating their school’s plans to introduce a class in journalism entrepreneurship within the following academic year.
 Fellows are expected to return to their accredited institutions to establish or expand courses on media entrepreneurship.

 • Learn what entrepreneurship is – and is not – from the point of view of working entrepreneurs.